icon-project/goloop/doc/icon_chainscore_api.md

 ### getPRepStatsOf

-* Returns the list of block validation statistics for a given PRep
+Returns the list of block validation statistics for the given PRep

 ```python
 def getPRepStatsOf(address: Address) -> dict: